Daily Aeneid Art

 Welcome to General Vergil Links

-Please check back soon for a fuller list of annotated links.
+Please check back regularly for additional annotated links.
+Bonam fortunam ad examen scribendum A.D.
+MMXII!
 In the meantime, you may find what you're looking for by visiting these pages:

 1. Vergil at the Latin Library: Latin texts of the Aeneid, Eclogues, and Georgics.